 \end{theorem}

-The proof of Theorem~\ref{thm:WDofHM} will occupy us for the remainder of this section and is based on the monad description of $\HM$.
-The latter naturally lends itself to a simple divide and conquer strategy: First, we split the computation of the Weil decoration into a linear algebra part (the $K$-vector spaces provided by the generic stalks), and an optimisation part (the determination of a maximum).
+Proving Theorem~\ref{thm:WDofHM} will occupy us for the remainder of this section.
+The monad description naturally lends itself to a simple divide and conquer strategy: We split the computation into linear algebra (the $K$-vector spaces provided by the generic stalks) and an optimisation problem (determination of a maximum).